AJR3292/Technical-Writing/assignment04.md

 ## Select an account
 (savings / current )

-Enter the preferred amount you want to withdraw Example:100 / 200 / 500.
+Enter the preferred amount you want to 'withdraw' Example:100 / 200 / 500.
-10000 INR is the maximum amount you can withdraw in one transaction.
+10000 INR is the maximum amount you can **-withdraw-** in one transaction.

-Collect your cash from the cash dispenser.
+Collect your cash from the 💰 dispenser.

 Note: Take your card (Credit / Debit) back from the card reader and collect the transaction receipt (if you choose to print).
-Make sure the entire transaction is completed before leaving the ATM machine.
+Make sure the entire transaction is completed before leaving the ATM machine. thank you 😃
-Session 3: